bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ## Important HTML globals

-Bootstrap v4.3 CSS employs a handful of important global styles and settings that you'll need to be aware of when using it, all of which are almost exclusively geared towards the normalization of cross browser styles.
+Bootstrap v{{bootstrapVersionMajor}} CSS employs a handful of important global styles and settings that you'll need to be aware of when using it, all of which are almost exclusively geared towards the normalization of cross browser styles.
 Refer to the following sub-sections for details.

 ### HTML5 doctype

-Bootstrap requires the use of the HTML5 doctype.
+Bootstrap requires the use of the `HTML5` doctype.
 Without it, you _may_ see some funky incomplete styling, but including it shouldn't cause any considerable hiccups.

 ```html